International Wire Returns

 returned_currency_code: The currency if this transfer is returned.
 The three-letter currency code defined in ISO 4217 (e.g.

-Column allows customer to return incoming Swift transfers for a variety of reasons, such as incorrect beneficiary account and incorrect amount.
+Column allows customer to return incoming international wire transfers for a variety of reasons, such as incorrect beneficiary account and incorrect amount.
 When you return an international wire, you can include an optional message to the originator bank.
 See details in our International Wire Return API.